Add web PDF document editor to a "React and ASP.NET Core" application

 // create the PDF document editor

-// open file from session folder and add images from file to the image viewer
+// open file from session folder and add images from file to the PDF document editor

 }